rnx2024/rnx2024/README.md

 ## 🧠 About Me

 <p>As the Team Lead of the AI Team at <strong>BEST</strong>, I specialize in designing and deploying practical, automation-focused AI applications that solve real business problems.</p>
-<p>I build intelligent, RAG-based tools using LangChain and LlamaIndex to power document search, workflow agents, and knowledge assistants.
-My work streamlines operations across:</p>
+<p> My work streamlines operations across:</p>

 - 📊 <strong>Data intake and reporting pipelines</strong>
 - 👥 <strong>Recruitment and employee productivity</strong>
 - 💬 <strong>Client and internal communications</strong>
 - ⚙️ <strong>Productivity platforms, smart assistants, and task automation tools</strong>
+<p>I build intelligent, RAG-based tools using LangChain and LlamaIndex to power document search, workflow agents, and knowledge assistants.</p>
 <p>I build AI that works—fast, reliable tools grounded in the daily realities of growing organizations.</p>

 ---